Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/01-intro-to-bioconductor.md

 IRanges(start = c(11), width = 3)
 ```

-*IRanges* objects can contain mutiple regions, which we could have contructed for these regions like this:
+*IRanges* objects can contain mutiple regions, which we could have constructed for these regions like this:
 ```
 ir <- IRanges(start = c(1,11), width = c(4, 3))
 ir